Some links in this post may be affiliate links

 Young Rose of Sharon needs regular feeding to promote healthy growth.
 Feed it every 3 weeks during the growing season with a balanced fertilizer but withhold feeding in the cold season to avoid fertilizer burn.

 Established Syrian Hibiscus do not require regular feeding if the soil is rich in organic matter.
-You can opt to fertilize with a slow release fertilizer or incorporate about 2 in. of organic matter into the soil at the beginning of spring.
+You can opt to fertilize with a slow release fertilizer or incorporate about 2 inches of organic matter into the soil at the beginning of spring.
 Avoid overfeeding as it can lead to flowerbud drop.

 Any soil that is low in organic matter should be ammended.
 Incorporate organic matter into the soil at planting time.
 The soil should be able to hold adequate moisture as the plants require consistently moist soil especially in the early stages of growth.